 If you struggle with loving yourself, like me, you might eventually believe everything people say about you, as if they know you better than you know yourself.
 That's a trap #1 that you should pay attention to.
 In ideal world I know myself perfectly well, and I can recognize when other people use my insecurities in order to manipulate me.
-However, in reality, I used to struggle (still do to a certain extent) with low self-esteem and many times let others define me.
+However, in reality, I used to struggle with low self-esteem and many times let others define me.

-Letting someone define me as “good” or “bad” aka deciding whether I am worthy of love or not effected my mental health a lot, because on some deeper level we already know who we are.
+Letting someone define me as “good” or “bad” aka deciding whether I am worthy of love or not really affected my mental health, because on some deeper level we already know who we are.
 However, it is covered by many layers or masks that we acquire during our life.
-Deep inside we are one person, but we usually play a certain role depending on the environment we are in and people we surround ourselves with.
-It is a survival mechanism, as from a very young age we learn that in order to be a functioning member of society, we should adapt to the changing circumstances.
-This itself can cause an inner conflict, that very often feels like anxiety.
+Deep inside we are one person, but we usually play a role depending on the environment we are in and people we surround ourselves with.
+It is a survival mechanism, because from a very young age we learn that in order to be a functioning member of society, we should adapt to the changing circumstances.
+This itself can cause an inner conflict, that very often turns into.

 Not being good enough